 - Your spouse’s credit activity (unless it’s on a shared/joint account).
 Your credit history (and credit score) is based on your social security number.
 Even if you get married, you maintain your own credit history and credit score.

 Credit scores can be complicated, but when you separate the facts from the myths, you’re empowered to take the necessary steps to build a positive credit score.
+And always remember that credit history impacts your credit score.
 Use these basic tips to start taking control of your credit — and your financial life.

 This infographic was designed by the Conn’s Homeplus team.